-Ara Topouzian is an Armenian-American musician whose proficiency at the Kanun (Middle Eastern harp) has made him a nationally-recognized artist.
+Ara Topouzian is an Armenian-American musician whose proficiency at the Kanun (Middle Eastern harp with 78 strings) has made him a nationally recognized artist for over thirty years.

-Topouzian’s traditional music style keeps to his Armenian heritage but has expanded to include music from around the Middle East with jazz, fusion, and new age influences.
+Topouzian’s traditional music style keeps to his Armenian heritage but has expanded to include music from around the Middle East with jazz and world music influences.

 In 2012, Kresge Arts of Detroit recognized Topouzian with a Kresge Arts Fellowship for his achievements and contributions to his craft.

-In recognition of his accomplishments, former Michigan Governor Rick Snyder appointed Topouzian to the Michigan Council of Arts & Cultural Affairs.
+In recognition of his accomplishments, former Michigan Governor Rick Snyder appointed Topouzian to the Michigan Council of Arts & Cultural Affairs in 2018.
 The council works to increase and broaden the influence of arts and culture within Michigan communities.
 He was re-appointed by Governor Gretchen Whitmer in 2020 and currently serves on the council’s Executive Committee.

 During the global pandemic in 2019, Topouzian continued to perform, albeit virtually, for audiences around the country.
-He was honored to represent the State of Michigan performing Armenian music for The Kennedy Center.
-Arts Across America was a digital series presented nationwide to uplift and showcase artists throughout the nation.
+He was honored to represent the State of Michigan performing Armenian music for The Kennedy Center series Arts Across America, presented nationwide to uplift and showcase artists throughout the nation.

 In 2021, Ara performed to a sold-out audience at TEDx Detroit.